binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * `/etc/hosts.allow`
 * `/etc/hosts.deny`

+Check that these files permissions are 644, owned by root, with group of `root` or `sys`.

 The above `hosts.[allow | deny]` provide the accessibility options.
 You really need to lock these down if you intend to use NFS in a somewhat secure fashion.

 The [exports](https://linux.die.net/man/5/exports) man page has all the details (and some examples) you need, but I will cover some options here.